Link Building

 Relevancy should be assessed in terms of severity for compliance with both Google guidelines and editorial standards applicable on platform you are targeting.

-Link Building Is All About Links
+Myth 3: Link Building Is All About Links

 Source

+This is one of the most damaging link building myths because it makes teams obsess over quantity.
 Link building involves much more than simply generating high numbers of links.
 Creating a successful SEO campaign, requires expanding the definition to include considering other factors regarding the type and quality of internal links over quantity.

 Link building needs to take into account relevance and context; creating diverse inbound pathways from a variety of creative mediums rather than just URLs; analyzing search result competition against multiple parameters; and conducting competitor backlink analysis for insights deep into an industry’s link behavior.
+It needs strong on page SEO.
+It needs smart internal links that guide visitors to related pages.
+It also needs a reason for other websites to reference it in the first place.

 Knowing key information about individual pages' purpose, authority, credibility, and usability also weighs heavily on effective link building strategies.